Buddha Statue forming originally part of a stele

 Materials: Yellowish-beige stone known as "andagu"

-Buddha Statue forming originally part of a stele with the “eight major events in the life of Shakyamuni”
+Historical Buddha Statue originally part of a stele with the “Eight major events” of his life

 The differences in style between North-Eastern Indian Pala style Buddhas and those of the Pagan kingdom are relatively subtle.
 The illustrated statue of Buddha Shakyamuni documents an early transitional phase in the development of the Pagan style based on the traditions of the North-Eastern Indian Pala schools.